-To address the material weakness and control deficiencies identified, we are planning to take a number of measures, including (i) hiring additional accounting personnel with experience in U.S. GAAP and SEC reporting requirements; (ii) providing regular training on an ongoing basis to our accounting personnel that cover a broad range of accounting and financial reporting topics; and (iii) developing and applying a comprehensive manual with detailed guidance on accounting policies and procedures as well as procedures for maintenance and retention of accounting and financial records.
-However, the implementation of these measures may not fully address the material weakness and other control deficiencies in our internal control over financial reporting.
+To address the material weakness and control deficiencies identified, we are planning to take a number of measures, including (i) hiring additional accounting personnel with experience in U.S. GAAP and SEC reporting requirements; (ii) providing regular training on an ongoing basis to our accounting personnel that cover a broad range of accounting and financial reporting topics; and (iii) developing and applying a comprehensive manual with detailed guidance on accounting policies and procedures as well as procedures for maintenance and retention of accounting and financial reporting.
 We are not able to estimate with reasonable certainty the costs that we will need to incur to implement these and other measures designed to improve our internal control over financial reporting.
-See "Risk Factors-Risks Related to Our Business and Industry-In the course of preparing our consolidated financial statements, we have identified a material weakness and other control deficiencies in our internal control over financial reporting, which as of the date of this prospectus, have not been remediated.
+See "Risk Factors-Risks Related to Our Business and Industry-In the course of preparing our consolidated financial statements, we have identified a material weakness and other control over financial reporting, which as of the date of this prospectus, have not been remediated.
 If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud and investor confidence in our company and the market price of the ADSs may be adversely affected."